-27-PA-1 Office of Traffic Safety - Planning and Administration \$188,000 Provides funding for necessary staff time and expenses incurred h that are directly related to the planning, development, coordination monitoring, auditing, and evaluation of projects within this progra Funding is also provided in this task for the printing of brochures pamphlets, distributing literature and media materials developed successful projects, or obtained from other sources. on, am area. and 27-163PM-1 Office of Traffic Safety - Planning and Administration \$ 9,000 Provides funding for necessary staff time and expenses incurred by OTS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of projects within this program area.
+27-PA-1 Office of Traffic Safety - Planning and Administration

+Provides funding for necessary staff time and expenses incurred by OTS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of projects within this program area.
+Funding is also provided in this task for the printing of brochures and pamphlets, distributing literature and media materials developed through successful projects, or obtained from other sources.

+27-163PM-1 Office of Traffic Safety - Planning and Administration

+Provides funding for necessary staff time and expenses incurred by OTS that are directly related to the planning, development, coordination, monitoring, auditing, and evaluation of projects within this program area.
 Funding is also provided in this task for the printing of brochures and pamphlets, distributing literature and media materials developed through successful projects, or obtained from other sources.